SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

-# How to properly upgrade EspoCRM from version 5 to the latest
+# EspoCRM upgrade from version 5 to the latest

 The most convenient way to upgrade EspoCRM from version ***5*** to the current one is to use [Docker Compose](https://docs.espocrm.com/administration/docker/installation/#install-espocrm-with-docker-compose).

 ## Environment preparation:
-Let's say we want to update EspoCRM *v5.5.6*.
-In addition to the version of EspoCRM, we need to know the name and version of our database (for example, `mysql 5.7.43`) and the current version of php.
+In addition to the version of EspoCRM (for example, `5.5.6`), we need to know the name and version of our database (for example, `mysql 5.7.43`) and the current version of php.
 This information can be found in *Administration > System Requirements*.

 Now we can select the required [environment](https://github.com/tmachyshyn/espocrm-environment).